Contemplative Arts Festival of Saskatoon

 Tipi Raising

-Knowledge Keeper Lyndon J Linklater will raise a tipi on the lawn outdoors, and share some traditional teachings and language about the tipi.
+Knowledge Keeper Lyndon J Linklater will raise a tipi on the lawn on Saturday May 24, 2025 at 10:00 am, demonstrating the setup, and sharing some traditional protocols about the tipi.

-Lyndon J Linklater will share more stories and traditional teachings inside or around the tipi.
+Lyndon J Linklater will share some story telling and traditional teachings inside or around the tipi.

 Location: on the lawn outside Grosvenor Park United Church, 407 Cumberland Ave South.